 Michelangelo Buonarroti was one of the greatest artists in history.
 Masterpieces like the Sistine Chapel ceiling, the Pietà, and Michelangelo David, are part of the immense artistic heritage of Italy.

 How to see Michelangelo David Statue

-David’s perfect body and its serious gaze are famous all over the world.
+David’s perfect body and serious gaze are famous all over the world.
 In Florence, the dream of millions of people to admire Michelangelo’s David in person becomes reality.

 To know more about the Genius behind this wonder, go deeper into his life, the best way is to take part in a Michelangelo Tour in Florence.

 Honestly, I am not a fan of guided tours.
 But I admit that visiting a city of art like Florence with an expert guide is a completely different and full experience.

 After more than thirty years, I had the desire to see Michelangelo’s David again.
 Instead of going straight to the Galleria dell’Accademia, the house of the masterpiece, I booked a guided tour dedicated to the entire life of Michelangelo.
 I chose the proposal made by Context Tour and Travel.

 Michelangelo Tour in Florence: the experience with Context